After-Shock/Cloudbox-wiki/First-Time-Install:-Plex-Autoscan.md

 Plex Autoscan comes configured out of the box (as related to Cloudbox).
 However, there a few things that need to be set by you.

-_Note: If you would like to learn more about what Plex Autoscan does and all the options available, see https://github.com/l3uddz/plex_autoscan._
+If you would like to learn more about what Plex Autoscan does and all the options available, visit https://github.com/l3uddz/plex_autoscan.

 ## 1. Obtain a Plex Access Token